 Most historians believe that Jesus was a real person who was born between 2 B.C. and 7 B.C.
 Much of what scholars know about Jesus comes from the New Testament of the Christian Bible.

-According to the text, Jesus was born to a young Jewish virgin named Mary in the town of Bethlehem, south of Jerusalem in modern-day Palestine.
+According to the text, Jesus was born to a young Jewish virgin named Mary in the town of Bethlehem in the West Bank, south of Jerusalem.
 Christians believe the conception was a supernatural event, with God impregnating Mary via the Holy Spirit.

 Very little is known about Jesus’s childhood.
 Scriptures reveal that he grew up in Nazareth, he and his family fled persecution from King Herod and moved to Egypt, and his “earthly” father, Joseph, was a carpenter.